itsrobli/robli-co-gatsby-src/README.md

 # Notes for my future self

 Site is at: [https://robli.co](https://robli.co).
 It is hosted on GitHub Pages at [this repo](https://github.com/itsrobli/co-robli).
+The content is pushed automatically by GitHub Actions.

 ## Dev notes

+### CI/CD - GitHub Actions

+Pushes to `test` branch will trigger the test build which is accessed at [here](https://itsrobli.github.io/co-robli-dev/).

+### Other

 The site pretty much follows the standard Gatsby patterns [documented below](#original-creation).
 There are some deviations: